Daily routines Grooming and dental care Rescue-aware handovers

 Choose help before an emergency happens

 The old Yorkiesa care notes were right about one thing that still matters: tiny dogs need a vet plan before something goes wrong.
-Ask your clinic how comfortable they are with very small breeds, what after-hours number to use, and what they want you to do first if your Yorkie has repeated vomiting, diarrhoea, collapse, breathing trouble, or sudden weakness.
+Ask your clinic how comfortable they are with very small breeds, what after-hours number to call, and what they want you to do first if your Yorkie has repeated vomiting, diarrhoea, collapse, breathing trouble, or sudden weakness.

 Keep it handy